 These days, the best follow-me drones have omni-directional obstacle avoidance sensors.
-That’s a huge upgrade from just a few short years ago when drones started with just sensors on the front, and then got sensors on both the drone and back.
-Now, the best drones have sensors on all sides, making them smart enough that they can navigate through forests, under bridges and in other dense areas, sense the obstacles near them and find ways to navigate round them.
+That should make them smart enough that they can navigate through forests, under bridges and in other dense areas, sensing the obstacles near them and finding ways to navigate around them.

-Our picks for the best follow-me drone both have omnidirectional obstacle avoidance capabilities, and are one step short of being crash-proof (They are, but the lawyers won’t let them call it that.
+These two drones are one step short of being crash-proof (I’d say they are, but the lawyers won’t let them call it that.
 Plus, inevitably someone will find a way to crash it).

 The best follow-me drone for most people: Skydio 2+